npagrawal/Neural-Networks-Image-Classification-Pokemon/README.md

 ## The Data

 The data comes from four sources: I scraped images and types from PokemonDB and Bulbapedia.
 I also used two Kaggle datasets – "7,000 Labeled Pokemon" by Lance Zhang and "Pokemon Generation One" by Harshit Dwivedi – which together contained nearly 18,000 images of the first 150 Pokémon.
-As a result, there are far fewer other 860.
+As a result, there are far fewer than the other 860.

 <img src="images/images.png" width="750" align="center">